st3v3nmw/obsidian-spaced-repetition/docs/docs/en/contributing.md

 5. If your "business logic" is properly decoupled from Obsidian APIs, write some unit tests.
     - This project uses [jest](https://jestjs.io/), tests are stored in `tests/`.
     - `pnpm test`
-6. Add your change to the `[Unreleased]` section of the changelog (`docs/docs/changelog.md`).
-    - The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), TL;DR:
-        - `Added` for new features.
-        - `Changed` for changes in existing functionality.
-        - `Deprecated` for soon-to-be removed features.
-        - `Removed` for now removed features.
-        - `Fixed` for any bug fixes.
-        - `Security` in case of vulnerabilities.
-    - You can also append a link to your GitHub profile, example:
-        - `Make flashcard text selectable [@st3v3nmw](https://github.com/st3v3nmw)`
-7. Before pushing your changes, run the linter: `pnpm lint`
+6. Before pushing your changes, run the linter: `pnpm lint`
     - Format the code in case any warnings are raised: `pnpm format`
-8. Open the pull request.
+7. Open the pull request.

 ---